vovopap/blog/_posts/2019-10-22-couchdb-challenges-building-offline-first-mobile-application.md

 Let me recap the questions I have attempted to answer in this article:

-* How to transition from SQL to NOSQL if I already have a relational database?
+* How to transition from SQL to NoSQL if I already have a relational database?
 * How to validate documents in CouchDB?
 * How to achieve document-level access control?
-* How to create offline-first application using CouchDB/PouchDB?
+* How to create an offline-first application using CouchDB/PouchDB?
 * How to implement authentication & authorization if I am using PouchDB?
 * How to restrict write access in CouchDB?
 * How to setup replication if I have many CouchDB databases?